colinoflynn/raymarine-axiom-rescue/README.md

 For this you'll need the Rockchip tools, such as found at https://github.com/radxa/RKTools .

-If your device fails to boot, you can use the low-level bootloader to repair it.
-This is called `RKDevTool` and will flash a full system image to the eMMC.
+If your device fails to boot, and just the SD card update isn't working, you can use the low-level bootloader to repair it. his is called `RKDevTool` and will flash a full system image to the eMMC.

 I used RKDevTool v2.4.3.
 You need to enter bootloader mode, either with the front panel button or with internal jumper method.